 Watch a classic come alive

 Didn’t get to that show you’ve been dying to see?
 Catch one of the holiday shows over winter break to entertain the whole family.
-Score tickets to the Sound of Music at the Papermill in Millburn, see the Nutcracker perform at MPAC in Morristown, or catch a kid-friendly show for the whole family to enjoy.
+Score tickets to Fiddler on the Roof at the Papermill in Millburn, see the Nutcracker perform at MPAC in Morristown, or catch a kid-friendly show for the whole family to enjoy.

 Whether it’s getting your game on in indoor mini-golf, bowling, testing your speed at an indoor go-kart track, or bouncing it out at a trampoline park, you can have a ball no matter what the weather.
 Most of these places are more than just one activity—many offer arcades, laser tag, games, and gourmet cuisine to make a full day of it.
 Or, if you want to introduce your kids to the video games you played as a kid (hello, Donkey Kong), head to a retro arcade in the Garden State.
 Or head to playspaces where your littles can run wild and, if you’ve got older kids, places where you can find entertainment for all ages.